This is Barry Manilow's biography created by www.barrymanilow.nl

 In march 2017 Barry Manilow was honored with Broadcast Music, Inc.'s prestigious Icon Award at the upcoming 65th annual BMI Pop Awards, held May 9 at the Beverly Wilshire Hotel in Beverly Hills, Calif.
 Barry recieved the award because he is a visionary whose exceptional body of work has shaped the course of popular music for over five decades," said Cane in a statement.
 "He has left a lasting imprint on every aspect of music, influenced the careers of his contemporaries, and touched the lives of many with his unique gift of artistry.
 His musical brilliance defies genre expectations and I cannot think of a more deserving recipient."

 In may Barry Manilow did some shows in the US to promote his new album.
 Cities were LA,Chicago and of Course New York. and later on Atlanda and Chicago.
 In December 2017 Barry did some Christmas shows in Chicago and his home town Palm Spring.
 The McCullem theater was fully booked for "The christmas gift of love" shows.
 In the new year, 2018, Barry was going to several places in the USA like, sarasota, Jacksonville and Estero and he also planned for MEXICO in June.
-One of the first times in years Barry went abroad aside from the UK.Tickets for the UK shows in september 2018 are on sale.
+One of the first times in years Barry went abroad.
+In july Barry started at the Westgate resort ( The Hilton before) in Las Vegas.
+Several days in the month he will be performing there.
+In september Barry went to the UK for shows in London Birmingham,Leeds and Manchester.
+Shows will continue for the Christmas period.for 2018 . show now on sal for Miami, Tampa and Orlando.
+More shows to add.
+Keep checking this website..

 to be continue..